-- Prioritise – you may find that you are not able to do as much as you usually do.
-Consider what are the things that are the most important for you or the things that give you the most joy.
+- Be intentional – you may find that you are not able to do as much as you usually do.
+Be intentional about what are the things that are the most important for you or the things that give you the most joy.
 Prioritise these activities and allow yourself to delegate or opt out of the things that are not as important.
-This will give you more time and space to do the things that matter to you.
+This will give you more time, space and energy to do the things that matter to you.

 - Savour – this does not only relate to the delicious food and drinks of the festive season, but also the moments that are important to you.
 Sometimes we may do the things that matter, all the while thinking about melanoma, upcoming scans, or even little things, like what to put on the shopping list or have for dinner.
 All these thoughts take us away from meaningful experiences.
+Instead focus your mind on the present and connect with you senses – notice the intricate details of what is happening around you (e.g., the twinkle in a child’s eye, the tone of a giggle).
 When you notice that your mind has wondered, gently redirect it to the important thing that you are currently doing.
-You will find that you will feel more connected, present, and more content.

 - Allow yourself to feel – there is a common expectation that the festive period is merry, filled with joy and happiness.
 However, it is okay if you are having a more reflective time, or experiencing some painful emotions, such as loss, grief, or anxiety.
-Allow yourself to feel whatever comes up and consider sharing your feelings with people you trust.
+Allow yourself to feel whatever comes up and consider talking to people you trust about how you are feeling.
 A problem shared is often a problem halved!